We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The Everlywell perimenopause test is the best overall option because it’s comprehensive, has great reviews, and is priced reasonably.
+The Everlywell Perimenopause Test is the best overall option because it’s comprehensive, has great reviews, and is reasonably priced.

-Everlywell works with laboratories that hold a CLIA certification.
-This means that you can be confident that the labs your sample is going through are regulated, hold state and federal certifications, and undergo regular inspections.
+Everlywell works with CLIA certified laboratories.
+This means that you can be confident that the labs your sample is going through:

 Testing is a straightforward process.
 With your purchase, you’ll receive: